rishala-team/Lost/README.md

-# 🎮 **Timefall: Escape or Obey** 🎮
+# 🎮 **Lost** 🎮

-Welcome to **"Timefall"**, a unique text-based adventure game where you take on the role of a volunteer using an experimental time machine.
+Welcome to **"Lost"**, a unique text-based adventure game where you take on the role of a volunteer using an experimental time machine.
 But something goes wrong... and you find yourself **stranded** in a dystopian future, ruled by an oppressive regime.
 Your journey will test your survival skills, your alliances, and your moral choices.

 ---